 People with the disease may act anxious or get upset easily.
-When they're feeling this way, they may fidget, shout, throw things, or try to hit other people.
-To keep your loved one calm:
+When they feel this way, they may fidget, shout, throw things, or even try to hit other people.
+To help them:

-Keep their surroundings quiet.
+Keep his surroundings quiet.
 Background noise, like sounds from the TV, can upset or confuse him.

 Settle into a routine.
 Changes in his environment or his daily routine, such as travel or visits from guests, can make him agitated.

 Stay calm.
 If he gets upset or angry, don’t argue with him or criticize.
-Try to keep your voice calm and your emotions steady.
+Try to keep your voice even and your emotions steady.

 Bladder and Bowel Problems